BenderRobotics/brest/docs/definitions.rst

 **serial_number** str  Serial number
 ================= ==== ==================

-All following attributes corresponds with class :class:`serial.Serial` so for possible values please refer to the class's docs.
+All following attributes correspond with class :class:`serial.Serial` so for possible values please refer to the class's docs.

 ====================== ===== =======================================